SpaceDustTeapot/bunkerchan-fe/README.md

+**Bunkerchan-FE** requires lynxchan 1.7.x and the [lynxchan page processor](https://github.com/comraderat/Lynxchan-Page-Processor) addon and lynximport script (included in the addon) in order to properly work.

+---

 **PenumbraLynx** is an updated version of [8TailedLynx](https://gitgud.io/obongo/8TailedLynx)'s Penumbra version.

 Install by cloning anywhere and then pointing it to the engine on the global settings.
 Make sure to check out the correct tag.